 Venue: Ensemble Theatre, Kirribilli, Sydney

 Dates: 24 March – 6 May 2017

 For more of Kevin Jackson’s theatre reviews, check out his blog at Kevin Jackson’s Theatre Diary

 - The Plant (Ensemble) – theatre review

 - The Rasputin Affair (Ensemble) – theatre review

-- Taking Steps (Ensemble) – theatre review
+- Murder on the Wireless (Ensemble) – theatre review